ajimae/colstonjs-old/README.md

 Bun supports ~90% of the native nodejs APIs including `fs`, `path`etc and also distribute it's packages uses [npm](https://npmjs.com) hence both `yarn` and `npm` are supported in bun.

+Colstonjs is a fast, minimal and higly configurable typescript based api `framework` highly inspired by [_Expressjs_](https://expressjs.com) and [_fastify_](https://www.fastify.io) for building high performance APIs, colstonjs is completely built on bunjs.

 ## Prerequisite
 🐎 *Bun* - Bun needs to be installed locally on your development machine.